 Prevention is easier than treatment, and you’re less likely to get cavities or gingivitis if you get regular cleanings and checkups.

 Choosing the right dentist can help you relax more when you come in for an appointment.
 If you have special concerns like periodontal issues, then it’s best to choose an expert who has experience in treating and preventing gum disease, like Drs.
-Gallardo and Lamas in Miami, Florida.
+Gallardo in Miami, Florida.
 Our staff specializes in periodontal disease and dental implants.
 To schedule your appointment, call 305-447-1447 today!